devilals/programming_basics/java_programming.md

     }
 }
 The advantage of private static methods is that they can be reused later if you need to reinitialize the class variable.

+#### Interfaces in Java
+Interface in java is a reference type similar to a class and it contains only constants, method signatures, default methods, static methods, and nested types.
+It is basically a set of methods, constatnts defined so that a class can agree to implement the interface or interfaces defined or multiple classes can agree to implement that interface or theat set of interfaces.

+In below class declaration OperateCar is an interface which every car has to implement and this interface defines methods such as turnRight, turnLeft, changeLane etc. public class OperateBMW760i implements OperateCar {
+.
+.
+.
+}

+**These example can also be understood in the way that regulators define the interfaces and all OEMs have to implement the interfaces for the products in order to get certified.**

+In commercial software products interfaces are also used as APIs (Application Programming Interfaces)